Looking for ways to organize kids’ clothes?

 Add a lower closet rod to organize those kids’ clothes.

-• Store out of season clothes on the upper rod or if siblings share a closet, then hang the older (or taller) child’s clothes on the top rod.
+Store out-of-season clothes on the upper rod.
+Or if siblings share a closet, then hang the older (or taller) child’s clothes on the top rod.

 Here is a great example of what I mean: